 T.L.
 Taylor is Professor of Comparative Media Studies at MIT.
 She is a qualitative sociologist (Brandeis University, 2000) who has focused on internet and game studies for over two decades.
-Her research explores the interrelations between culture, social practice, and technology in online leisure environments.
+Her research explores the interrelations between culture and technology in online leisure environments.

 Her book Raising the Stakes: E-Sports and the Professionalization of Computer Gaming (MIT Press, 2012) chronicles the rise of e-sports and professional computer gaming.
 She is also the author of Play Between Worlds: Exploring Online Game Culture (MIT Press, 2006) which used her multi-year ethnography of EverQuest to explore issues related to massively multiplayer online games.
 Ethnography and Virtual Worlds: A Handbook of Method, her co-authored book on doing ethnographic research in online multi-user worlds, was published by Princeton University Press (2012).